maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 ## VWGPIO

-The EVB has sixteen Slave-to-Master and sixteen Master-to-Slave, each of them has 4 wires, total 128 GPIO pins can use.
+The EVB has sixteen Slave-to-Master and sixteen Master-to-Slave, each of them has 4 wires, and a total of 128 GPIO pins can be used.

 ### Linux test
 - example of DTS setting in nuvoton-npcm845-evb.dts